 They provide shape to your buttocks just like your biceps do for your arms, and you can train your glute muscles to become larger and stronger.

 As the largest muscle group in your body, effective glute activation and training should be part of any strength training program, as strong glutes can provide power to other movements while helping to reduce your risk of muscle imbalances, tightness, pain or injury.

 If strengthening your glutes is one of your fitness goals, then bookmark this article to refer to during your journey!

-How the upper glute muscles work
+How the three main glute muscles work

 How the deep glute muscles work

 Underneath these three main gluteal muscles, there are six smaller muscles often referred to as the “lateral rotator group”.
 They work to externally rotate the femur (thigh bone) in the hip joint.

 The muscles are: the obturator internus, quadratus femoris, obturator externus, gemellus superior, gemellus inferior and the piriformis.